 During the school year, the following procedure for reporting absences will be used.
 If your child will be absent, you are to call and notify the school before 7:45 am.
 To report an absence, call 630-848-5466.
 The Attendance Line is open 24 hours a day.
+There is also an online reporting option through Campus Parent.
 Parents should be prepared to give the following information: Name, spelling the last name, Grade, and the Reason for the absence.
 If the student is ill, please describe symptoms.